RyanJarv/ryanjarv.github.io/_posts/2025-01-07-unauthenticated-role-scanning.md

 enumeration of IAM Principals.
 You can't view any details about the role, but it allows you to test if a given principal exists or not in a specific account.
 This doesn't sound like much, but can reveal interesting details about software used by a particular target or even indicate the presence of a possible vulnerability leading to unauthenticated access to the AWS Account, something I'll cover in depth in a future blog post.
+You can get an idea of what roles other's might be able to see in your account by checking out [awseye.com](https://awseye.com) it uses this technique along with a few other's to identify resource's used by a given AWS account.

-The other well-known tool for scanning unauthenticated principals was [quiet-riot](https://github.com/righteousgambit/quiet-riot) which was able to achieve 1,170 reqs/sec.
-Despite achieving this throughput, it is written in Python, which despite its simplicity tends to be difficult to code high-performance code in.
+The other well-known tool for scanning unauthenticated principals that I'm aware of is [quiet-riot](https://github.com/righteousgambit/quiet-riot) which can achieve testing 1,170 principals/sec.
+Despite being able to achieving this throughput, it is written in Python, which tends to be difficult to code high-performance code in.
 This got me a bit curious about what the upper limit might be for a similar tool written in GoLang, which tends to be surprisingly easy to write fast highly concurrent code with.

 Originally, [roles](https://github.com/RyanJarv/roles/blob/main/README.md) wasn't intended to be fast, I worked on it, because I wanted a few features like caching and variable interpolation in role names, and secondly I often find it